 (I think these mini loaf tins would also make a fun Christmas gift for a baker!)

 They make the cutest little loaves!
 And work perfectly to make a cute little neighbor gift.

-The other option is to get these cardboard mini loaf containers from West Elm.
+The other option is to get cardboard mini loaf containers.
 You can bake the bread right into them and then it’s ready to give: